MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/step-2-directory-and-network-readiness.md

 Directory and Network readiness is fundamental to ensuring a smooth OS and desktop deployment.
 As with any automated deployment, it is important to ensure your file shares can be reached, and your network will need to be able to support the transfer of very large files, possibly to hundreds or even thousands of PCs at a time.

-With your shift to Windows 10 and Office 365 ProPlus you also now need to make sure that cloud-based identity is set up with Azure Active Directory.
-This is key not only to activating Office 365 ProPlus, it also allows you to take advantage of modern provisioning solutions like Windows Autopilot.
+With your shift to Windows 10 and Microsoft 365 Apps for enterprise you also now need to make sure that cloud-based identity is set up with Azure Active Directory.
+This is key not only to activating Microsoft 365 Apps for enterprise, it also allows you to take advantage of modern provisioning solutions like Windows Autopilot.

-In this article we’ll explore the tools and options to prepare your directory services, and user and device permissions, ready for deployment to Windows 10 and Office 365 ProPlus.
+In this article we’ll explore the tools and options to prepare your directory services, and user and device permissions, ready for deployment to Windows 10 and Microsoft 365 Apps for enterprise.

 ## Adding Azure Active Directory